chetangoswami/Ai-Book-Narrator/README.md

     -   The service returns raw audio data encoded in base64.
 7.  **Custom Audio Service:** A custom service in `src/services/audioService.ts` manages a queue of these audio chunks.
 It decodes the audio and uses the Web Audio API for seamless, gapless playback.
 8.  **Real-time Highlighting:** The audio service estimates the duration of each sentence and uses timeouts to update the UI, highlighting the sentence currently being spoken.
-9.  **Bookmark Persistence:** When a user logs in and creates a bookmark, the current playback state (chapter, audio chunk index, and time offset) is saved to their user-specific document in Firestore.
+9.  **Bookmark Persistence:** When a user logs in and creates a bookmark, the current playback state is saved to their user-specific document in the `users/{userId}/bookmarks/{pdfKey}` path in Firestore.

 ---